Follow in Monet's footsteps with your private guide

 Admission tickets are not included.
 You can buy them online.

 Due to the pandemic, please pay your tour in advance by transfer or by paypal.

 What is your cancellation policy?

 free of charge.
 Your deposit will be refunded except for

 In case of a no-show, the full amount is charged.

 If your guide is sick and can't find a substitute colleague and can't postpone the tour, the deposit will be refunded.
 Please provide a cell phone number where to call you in case of necessity.

 Can I come with my dog?

-Dogs are not allowed in Fondation Claude Monet except for guide-dogs.
+Dogs are not allowed at Fondation Claude Monet except for guide-dogs.